The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 Save on laptops, TVs, vacuums and more

-• Target: Make more than a month of Cyber Monday at Target, where a slew of deals are launched weekly and a new Deal of the Day is chosen daily.
+• Target: Shoppers get more than a month of Cyber Monday at Target, where a slew of deals are launched weekly and a new Deal of the Day is chosen daily.

 • Adonit: Shop tech accessories like chargers, styluses, cases and more up to 40% off now through Nov.
 28.